Best jumper pack for jump starting your car

 DON’T BUY A JUMPER PACK BASED ON ITS PEAK AMP RATING.
 It is a totally meaningless number and doesn’t bear any resemblance to the battery’s ability to start your car!

-But there is a battery rating you can rely on: Cranking Amps (CA).
-There is an industry standard for cranking amps, so that’s the one you should look for.
+But is there is a battery rating you can rely on?
+Well kinda.
+There is an industry-standard for lead-acid battery testing:

 What are Cranking amps?